Tap the text to show or hide reading controls.

 “Do you take me for an idiot?
 Then why did you open your mouth on your own?”

-Gyu-yeon reached out and gripped Geon-hyuk’s neck.
-It was a different force from when Naru had grabbed him.
-Startled by the suddenness, Naru stepped out from behind Gyu-yeon and cautiously grabbed his arm.
+Gyu-yeon reached out and strangled Geon-hyuk’s neck.
+It was a different force than when Naru had grabbed him.
+Startled by the suddenness, Naru came out from behind Gyu-yeon and cautiously grabbed his arm.

 Should he stop him or not?

-After a moment’s hesitation, Naru let go of the arm he’d been holding.
+After a moment of hesitation, Naru let go of the arm he’d been holding.
 He realized there was no need to stop him.

-That bastard—he strangled my neck like that.
-Let Gyu-yeon rough him up.
+That bastard, he strangled my neck like that.
+Let Gyu-yeon beat him to a pulp.

 Naru stepped back a pace and hid behind Gyu-yeon again.
-Watching Geon-hyuk get what he deserved felt satisfying, but seeing the whole scene made him uneasy, so he preferred not to watch directly.
+Watching Geon-hyuk get what’s coming felt satisfying, but seeing the whole scene made him uneasy, so he’d rather not watch.

-Gyu-yeon finally let go after gripping Geon-hyuk’s neck until veins stood blue, pushing him to his limit.
-He released him when Geon-hyuk’s face had gone red and even purplish.
+Gyu-yeon finally let go after gripping Geon-hyuk’s neck with veins bulging blue, pushing him to his limit.
+He released him when his face had gone red and even purplish.

 As soon as he was freed, Geon-hyuk gasped and clutched his chest.
 Gyu-yeon, not giving him a moment to catch his breath, grabbed him by the collar.